 I also call this The Big Valley as it usually leaves a sunken area in the middle of the loaf.
 It happens to all of us at one time or another.
 Here are some ideas about what’s causing the problem as well as fixes.

 - Too much liquid – try decreasing water or milk by one to two tablespoons.
 Remember to look at your dough after a few minutes of kneading and see if it’s a smooth, round ball.

 - Not enough salt – try increasing salt by ¼ teaspoon

-- Not enough flour – try increasing the flour by by one to two tablespoons
+- Not enough flour – try increasing the flour by one to two tablespoons

 - Too much yeast – try decreasing yeast by ¼ to ½ teaspoon